seancdavis/sapwood-classic/docs/02-getting_started/02-production_environment.md

 Enter passphrase (empty for no passphrase):
 ```

-It's strongly recommended you create the passphrase, but you want to skip that step here so Git doesn't prompt us when we're running commands behind the scenes.
+> *NOTICE: While it is typically recommended you create the passphrase, you want to skip that step here so Git doesn't prompt us when we're running commands behind the scenes.*

 Next, you'll want to ensure your server's Git identity is configured.
 You just need a fake name and a fake email address.
 Something like the following will work.